yuxudong1024/Summit2024-Prework/README.md

 **Note: This tutorial is built for Windows only**

 **Getting Started**
 1. Create a GitHub account (https://github.com) using your MathWorks email.
-Ensure that the GitHub email setting **Block command line pushes that expose my email** is not enabled
+Click on your photo up in the right hand corner.
+Click **Settings**.
+On the left hands side, click **Emails**.
+If the option exists, ensure that the GitHub email setting **Block command line pushes that expose my email** is not enabled.
    ![gitemail](gitemail.png)

 2. Fork this repo (https://github.com/yuxudong1024/Summit2024-Prework) into your own account
    ![image](https://github.com/yuxudong1024/Summit2024-Prework/assets/39162415/04944520-92e1-4e56-950b-f9f979e3251e)

 3. Click **Create fork**